 The best way to avoid gingivitis is to brush twice a day and floss.
 You have to floss if you want to significantly reduce the possibility of gingivitis from your future.
 Flossing can remove the debris that can build up into tartar from between your teeth.
 If you’re serious about avoiding gingivitis, you need to get serious about flossing.

-Dr. Roderick Cooper and the rest of the team in Tucker, Georgia, are dedicated to helping you have great oral health.
-If you have more questions, call Bella Dental Services today at (770) 212-9757.
+Dr. Roderick S. Cooper and the rest of the team in Tucker, Georgia, are dedicated to helping you have great oral health.
+If you have more questions, call Bella Dental today at 770-212-9757.